AnupamaGupta01/kudu-1/_posts/predicate-pushdown.md

 ---
 layout: post
-title: "Pushing Down Predicates in Apache Kudu"
+title: "Pushing Down Predicate Evaluation in Apache Kudu"
 author: Andrew Wong
 ---

-I had the pleasure of interning with the Apache Kudu team this summer.
-I am extremely thankful for all of the mentoring and support I received, and that I got to be a part of Kudu’s journey from incubating to Top Level Apache project to General Availability.
+I had the pleasure of interning with the Apache Kudu team at Cloudera this summer.
 This project was my summer contribution to Kudu: a restructuring of the scan path to speed up queries.

 <!--more-->

+## Introduction

+In Kudu, _predicate pushdown_ refers to the way in which predicates are handled.
+When a scan is requested in Kudu, its predicate is passed through the different layers of its storage hierarchy, allowing for pruning and other optimizations to happen at each level before reaching the underlying data.

+While predicates are pushed down, evaluation itself occurs at a fairly high level, precluding the evaluation process from certain data-specific optimizations, As I will show, these optimizations can make tablet scans 10 times faster, if not more.

 ## A Day in the Life of a Query